Updated: Dec 26, 2020

 New Year’s Resolutions - a contentious topic!
 We all know the cliche of the newly-purchased exercise equipment or gym-membership that ends up going unused after the first month or two of the year.
 But for the average runner who has already built a pattern of consistent running, are resolutions helpful?
 Perhaps, or perhaps not.
 As usual, it varies by person.
 Here’s my take.

 Personally, I think about a New Year’s “Intention.”
-An intention, to me, is an overall guiding theme that I want to carry throughout the year.
+Maybe that's semantics, but to me, an intention is an overall guiding theme that I want to carry throughout the year.
 By my definition, it’s less “strict” than a resolution, which means it’s easier to get back after on board if you lose sight of it for a few days or weeks.

-Here are a few ideas on running-related “Intentions” that I’ve had and occasionally recommended to others.
+Here are a few ideas on running-related “Intentions” that I’ve had and occasionally recommended to athletes I work with.

-Note: run-streaks can be incredibly unhealthy both mentally and physically, and will almost always be detrimental to your training.
+Run-streaks can be incredibly unhealthy both mentally and physically, and will almost always be detrimental to your training.
 Similarly, forcing yourself to ‘stick to the plan’ when things are clearly not going well... that’ll backfire as well.
-Please be careful and use these techniques with caution for shorter periods of time, or better yet, not at all!
+Please be careful and use those techniques with caution for shorter periods of time, or better yet, not at all!

 It might just be the biggest "little" thing that you do to improve your running!